 Your child has been placed on report by for not following the school's behaviour policy.
 Yellow and red report means that your child will miss their break and lunchtime in order to spend time with an adult in school.
 We hope that your child will realise how to change their behaviour to not go onto report again.

 A completed report needs to be taken to the senior teacher on duty, Principal, Head of School or Assistant Head before the child can finish their report.

 Lost report = start again

-The reason your child is on report:
+The reason your child is

 If a fail is given by an adult, a reason needs to be given.
-3 fails on this report = Yellow report
+3 fails on 1